-I have always believed that nothing of consequence was ever achieved alone and typically great players make great coaches.
-(Now that’s not quite like, “You didn’t build it.”)
+I have always believed that nothing of consequence was ever achieved alone and that typically great players make great coaches.
+(Now that’s not quite like, “You didn’t build that!”)

-Corporate America continues to skew younger in its focus on reducing fixed costs and improving shareholder value and our military continues reducing its human footprint.
-As a result, many talented and experienced people,mid and senior level corporate executives and combat tested military veterans,the “other able men”,are now free agents hoping to utilize the skills they have developed and the experience they have earned to get back into the civilian work force at levels equal to or at least close to the positions they left.
-The competition is tough and landing those few jobs is a long shot at best.
+Corporate America continues to skew younger in its focus on reducing fixed costs and improving shareholder value.
+In addition, our military continues reducing its human footprint.
+As a result, many talented and experienced mid and senior level corporate executives and combat tested military veterans are now free agents.
+They are hoping to utilize their skills and experience to get back into the civilian work force at levels equal to or at least close to the positions they left.
+The competition is tough, and landing those few jobs is a long shot at best.

 One option available to those who dare to be different is to become a business owner.
-That route takes a shift in mindset,from being a loyal employee,doing exactly what you were told,a “good soldier” so to speak, into a decision maker, a leader,“the buck stops here” kind of person.
-The transition is not only physical, as you are exiting a relatively comfortable environment, to one in which you might be very uncomfortable; self employment.
+That route takes a shift in mindset from being a loyal employee and doing exactly what you were told (a “good soldier” so to speak), into a decision maker, a leader, a “the buck stops here” kind of person.
+The transition is not only physical, as you are exiting a relatively comfortable environment into one in which you might be very uncomfortable: self employment.
 The good news is that most people who have already climbed the ladder, either in business or in rank, have already learned the skills they need to make the transition from the trenches to the penthouse.

 The challenge for most is making that emotional transition from a support mindset to the decision maker mindset.
 The transition also includes a paradigm shift from an employee mindset of working for a paycheck to a CEO’s mindset of focusing on growing a business so that employees can be paid and the company earns a profit.

-Many great books have been written on the CEO mindset,great universities study the psychology of leadership,and it seems although worded differently there are a few consistent themes in each of the studies:
+Many great books have been written on the CEO mindset.
+Great universities study the psychology of leadership.
+Although worded differently, there are a few consistent themes in each of the studies:

 - Be willing to take risks – Leaders lead!
 You can’t be afraid of making a mistake.
 Great leaders process information and make a decision.
 I have always lived by this adage: Don’t be afraid to make the “right” decision.
 Make the decision and then make the decision right.

-- Communicate a clear vision – You must have well calculated plan and be able to articulate it clearly to the team.
-A very successful business man once told me that if you have a well thought out plan and flawless execution, you have a very high chance for success.
+- Communicate a clear vision – You must have a well calculated plan and be able to articulate it clearly to the team.
+A very successful businessman once told me that if you have a well thought out plan and flawless execution, you have a very high chance for success.

 If you possess these qualities, you are ready for leadership.
-And, either traditional or franchise business opportunities could be the best path as you look for your next career.
+As such, either traditional or franchise business opportunities could be the best path as you look for your next career.

 If you’ve come to the conclusion that business ownership will be the best pathway for your future, schedule a pre-consultation call with our expert franchise consultant Sid Lee.
 You’ll be glad you did.